MarioGPT: Open-Ended Text2Level Generation through Large Language Models: Introduction

 Procedural Content Generation (PCG) refers to techniques that can automatically create game content, such as levels, maps, or characters \cite{shaker2016procedural}.
 Some of the benefits of PCG are an increase in the replayability of a game and reduced production costs.

-Recently, developments in PCG and machine learning have started to influence each other in different ways.
-On the one hand, there is now a consensus that procedurally generated environments \cite{Cobbe2019Dec} provide a better way to evaluate the generalisation capabilities of trained agents \cite{risi2020increasing} over non-PCG benchmarks such as Arcade Learning Environment \cite{Bellemare2012Jul}.
-On the other hand, PCG researchers have started to incorporate machine learning-based approaches into their systems.
-For example, recent work has shown that models such as Generative Adversarial Networks (GANs) \cite{goodfellow2020generative} can be trained to generate levels for games as diverse as Doom \cite{giacomello2018doom} or Super Mario Bros, using a level from the Video Game Level Corpus \cite{EvolvingMarioLevels}.
+Recently, developments in PCG and machine learning have started to influence each other in different ways \cite{risi2020increasing}.
+PCG researchers are now incorporating machine learning-based approaches into their systems and models such as Generative Adversarial Networks (GANs) \cite{goodfellow2020generative} can be trained to generate levels for games as diverse as Doom \cite{giacomello2018doom} or Super Mario Bros, training on levels from the Video Game Level Corpus \cite{EvolvingMarioLevels}.
 However, current approaches in this field of Procedural Content Generation via Machine Learning (PCGML) \cite{summerville2018procedural} often rely on costly searching inside of the latent space of the underlying neural networks.
 It would be more desirable to being able to directly condition a generator to create levels with certain properties, ideally in natural language.

 To address these challenges, we propose MarioGPT (Figure~\ref{fig:mariogpt}), a fine-tuned GPT-2 model trained to generate Mario levels.
-Our model demonstrates how LLMs can be combined with PCG techniques enabling the effective creation of new and diverse levels through natural language prompts.
+Our model demonstrates how LLMs can be combined with PCG techniques, enabling the effective creation of new and diverse levels through natural language prompts (Figure~\ref{fig:prompt-gen}).
 Large language models (LLMs) trained on a diverse corpus such as the GPT-n family model \cite{radford2019language}, capture the statistical correlations of the human experience in the form of language correlations.
 Through this process, GPT acquires \textit{knowledge} of how to represent and predict intricate sequences.
 We utilize this knowledge to provide our model with the ability to generate levels that incorporate simple artefacts as well as more complex relational properties.
 Surprisingly, a high percentage (88\%) of MarioGPT generated levels are in fact playable.